 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation;

-- can analyse problems in computational terms and have repeated practical experience of writing computer programs in order to solve such problems;
+- can analyse problems in computational terms and have repeated practical experience of writing computer programs to solve such problems;

 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems;